moby/moby/docs/reference/commandline/daemon.md

 single `native.cgroupdriver` option is available.

 The `native.cgroupdriver` option specifies the management of the container's cgroups.
-You can specify only specify `cgroupfs` at the moment.
+You can specify only specify `cgroupfs` or `systemd`.
+If you specify `systemd` and it is not available, the system errors out.
 If you omit the `native.cgroupdriver` option,` cgroupfs` is used.

-This example explicitely sets the `cgroupdriver` to `cgroupfs`:
+This example sets the `cgroupdriver` to `systemd`:

-    $ sudo docker daemon --exec-opt native.cgroupdriver=cgroupfs
+    $ sudo docker daemon --exec-opt native.cgroupdriver=systemd

 Setting this option applies to all containers the daemon launches.